alkishir/AIULEC/README.md

 ## 📩 Contact

-For questions, feedback, or contributions, please open an issue or contact **@alkishir** on GitHub .
+For questions, feedback, or contributions, please open an issue or contact **@alkishir** on GitHub.

+## 📄 License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+You may share and adapt the materials for non-commercial purposes, provided that appropriate credit is given.